parrt/msan501-old/notes/bash-intro.md

 cp*         domainname* kill*       ls*         pwd*        sleep*      unlink*
 ```

+The notation is generally:

+*command arg1 arg2 arg3*

+That is analogous to the following in Python:

+*command(arg1, arg2, arg3)*

 As another example, here is how we execute a specific Python script rather than entering interactive Python mode:

 ```bash